pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 popular choice is having a workflow that's triggered by a ``push`` event.
-This guide shows you how to publish a Python distribution package whenever a tagged commit is pushed.
+This guide shows you how to publish a Python distribution whenever a tagged commit is pushed.

 .. attention::